AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 ![_config.yml]({{ site.baseurl }}/images/grade_lexp.png)

-We observe that countries with low nutrition scores seem to have on average a lower life expectancy like it is the case for Romania.
+We observe that countries with low nutrition scores seem to have on average a lower life expectancy as it is the case for Romania.
 The countries with the highest scores, Sweden and the Netherlands, also have some of highest life expectancy of the set.
 This could suggest that there may be some correlation between the two.
-We compute that their correlation score is of 0.502.
+We found that their correlation score is of 0.502.
 This shows that a correlation may be possible but it is still not completely sufficient to prove it.
 We would need more data to confirm or infirm this assumption.
 We draw here a scatter plot to visualize the dependency between the two.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/grade_lexp_corr.png)